DataDog/datadog-agent/tasks/winbuildscripts/README.md

 The `Invoke-BuildScript` function provides several parameters that are shared across the build scripts:

-- `BuildOutOfSource`: Specifies whether to build out of source.
+- `BuildOutOfSource`: Copies the entire source tree to a new directory.
 Default is `$false`.
 Use this option in the CI to keep the job directory clean and avoid conflicts/stale data.
 Use this option in Hyper-V based containers to improve build performance.
 - `InstallDeps`: Specifies whether to install dependencies (Python requirements, Go dependencies, etc.).
 Default is `$true`.
 - `CheckGoVersion`: Specifies whether to check the Go version.
 If not provided, it defaults to the value of the environment variable `GO_VERSION_CHECK` or `$true` if the environment variable is not set.